 Financial income and expenses (including exchange rate differences) are mainly recognised in the statement of profit or loss in the year in which they are incurred; recognition in other components of the statement of other comprehensive income is governed by the rules of IFRS.
-Financial expenses that are not capitalised are recognised in the statement of profit or loss based on the effective interest method.
+Financial expenses that are not capitalised are recognised interest method.